haryodollybim419/Database-Project/README.md

 Requirements /Installation
 ------------
 ### For Windows, Ubuntu:
-- Have python installed on your device.
+- Have python installed on your device(python 3.*).

 Then run: